 DegreeBachelor of Science with a major in Educational Studies

-The Education program offers an undergraduate major in Educational Studies for students interested in the study of educational foundations, methods, and processes.
-The major includes a culminating capstone where students will engage in an educational experience to deepen their understanding of the complexity of education and schooling as well as develop the ability to think critically about the ways in which education intersects with a broad range of social, cultural, political, and economic forces.
+The Department of Education offers an undergraduate major in Educational Studies for students interested in the study of educational foundations, methods, and processes.
+The major includes a culminating capstone where students will be engaged in an educational context to deepen their understanding the complexity of education and schooling as well as develop the ability to think critically about the ways in which education intersects with a broad range of social, cultural, political, and economic forces.
 The Educational Studies major does not lead to teacher certification.

 |SPE 220 - Exceptionality in the Classroom||3|

 |EDU 202 - Curriculum & Assessment||3|

 |EDU 382 - Literacy Research-Based Instructional Methods||3|

 |EDU 381 - Foundations of Literacy Development & Instruction|

 |EDU 437 - Teaching Secondary Science|